sjdaws/vocal/readme.md

 }
 ```

 This will validate and update the user and all their addresses in one swoop.
-If the validation was unsuccessful for the `$user` object, or any of the addresses we will have errors in our `$user` object and `$result` will be false.
-If everything was successfully validated and updated `Vocal->errors()` will return an empty array and `$result` will be true.
+If the validation was unsuccessful for the `$user` object, or any of the addresses, we will have all the <a href="#errors">errors stored our `$user` object</a> and `$result` will be false.
+If everything was successfully validated and updated `Vocal->errors()` will be empty and `$result` will be true.

 <a name="hydration"></a>
 ## Auto Hydration

-To save you from having to update your models manually each time the user saves something Vocal uses auto-hydration.
+To save you from having to update your models manually each time the user saves something, Vocal uses auto-hydration.

 Take this update function as an example: